Axway-API-Management-Plus/apim-cli/modules/distribution/README.md

-# Module to build a new Distrubution package
+# Module to build a new Distribution package

 With that, a new tar.gz package is created and the Swagger-Promote core is deployed to Maven-Central.